-Students who withdraw from a course after the refund period will receive a grade of "W" (Withdrawal).
-Students that do not follow the Withdrawal Procedures will receive a "WF" (Withdrawal with Failing).
-A student may take a course a maximum of three times.
-Additionally, upon the third attempt, the student will not be permitted to withdraw and will receive a final grade for the course.
+Students who withdraw from a course after the beginning of the class will receive a grade of "W" (Withdrawal).
+A student may take the same course and fail it a maximum of three times.

-For a student to be eligible to apply for a leave of absence, a student must have completed a full semester at Cesar Vallejo College.
-Student must have approval prior to the start of the leave of absence.
+For a student to be eligible to apply for a withdrawal must have completed a full semester at Cesar Vallejo College.
+Students must have approval prior to the start of the leave of absence.
 An exception could be granted for a medical emergency.